galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

    2007, 2008, 2010 to 2017 and 2019.
  - 8 years out of 30 considered significantly different in the `Pleuronectes platessa` model.
 From year 2012 to 2019.

-#### Second output : 'Simple statistics on chosen variables'
+#### Second output: 'Simple statistics on chosen variables'

 The second output file doesn't tell much about the statistic models, it contains details for you to have an outlook on the interest variable of the input data file containing the population metrics.
 We can see for example in the 'Statistics per combination of factor levels' part that the median value for the CPUE abundance in the location "22" in 1991 is 6.862473.

-#### Third output : 'Your analysis rating file'
+#### Third output: 'Your analysis rating file'

 The third output will help us get a supplementary layer of understanding and take a step back on the quality of the models performed.
-We see the global rate is 5.166667 out of 10 so it seems the analyses are of average quality but we need to see each analysis individually to make real conclusions.
+We see the global rate is 8 out of 10 so it seems the analyses are of good quality but we need to see each analysis individually to make real conclusions.
-The best rate is for the analysis on `Gadus morhua` survey 6 out of 8 which is a nice rate.
-However, the model can still be improved by removing the random effect.
+The best rates are for the analyses on `Gadus morhua` and `Platichthys flesus` 6 out of 8 which is a nice rate.
+However, the models can still be improved by removing the random effect.
 As residuals aren't uniform, we could select another distribution but dispersion of residuals and residuals outliers are regular so we don't advise it.
-All analyses checked an important critera : the dispersion of residuals is regular so, more broadly we don't advise changing the distribution for any of these models.
+All analyses checked an important critera: the dispersion of residuals is regular so, more broadly we don't advise changing the distribution for any of these models.

-You can see in the last part of the file 'Red flags - advice', some advices to improve your models but the issues detected in models can come from different reasons (like here, the data isn't representative enough of the whole community) and may be hard to correct.
+You can see in the last part of the file 'Red flags - advice', some advices to improve your models but the issues detected in models can come from different reasons and may be hard to correct.
 Hence, if you really want to improve your models, you can try to get a tighter geographical resolution in order to get more locations and sites to keep the random effect on `site`.
 You can also try to remove biased observations from your original dataset by finding out more about the sampling methods used (years with different methods or different fleet for example).

 #### Summary